CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 (rough outline)

 Habitat loss has consistently been identified as the largest threat facing the endangered red panda.
 The species' low dispersal capabilities, arboreal lifestyle, and narrow distribution also make red pandas particularly susceptible to reproductive isolation cause by habitat fragmentation.
-For the first time, this dissertation quantifies the extent of habitat loss across the red pandas entire range, and maps the areas of low and high habitat habitat distubance.
+For the first time, this dissertation quantifies the extent of habitat loss across the red pandas entire range, and maps the areas of low and high habitat disturbance.
 My results estimate an area of XXX km2 of forest habitat has been lost since 2000 - 2018.
 The XXX area and the YYY area show the most pronounced forest loss.
 No countries show a net increase in forest from 2000 - 2012 in red panda habitat.
 Protected areas sufficiently/insufficiently protect forest.
-Habitats at lower elevation show the highest amount of habitat loss, which correlates with higer human population.
-The forest network in red panda habitat is likely fragmented into 3 isolated populations, with X habitat bottlenecks experiencing moderate to high distubance.
+Habitats at lower elevation show the highest amount of habitat loss, which correlates with higher human population.
+The forest network in red panda habitat is likely fragmented into 3 isolated populations, with X habitat bottlenecks experiencing moderate to high disturbance.
 The conservation implications of this work are...

 # Contents Page
 ####Summary